techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.0/Documentation/03_proj_structure.md

 3. Modules Directory: The modules directory contains reusable Bicep modules.
    Modules Directory ->> [modules]()

-4. Scripts Directory: The scripts directory contain scripts or utilities used in this project, such as deployment scripts, helper scripts, or configuration scripts.
+4. Scripts: The scripts directory contain scripts or utilities used in this project, such as deployment scripts, helper scripts, or configuration scripts.
    Scripts Directory ->> [bash]()

 ## File and Directory Purpose